openmrs/openmrs-module-mamba-core/README.md

 ## **How to use the module**
 This module is intended to be added or included in your main reporting module.
 We have developed a reference or template module called [openmrs-module-ohri-mamba-ref](https://github.com/UCSF-IGHS/openmrs-module-ohri-mamba).
-We strongly recommend that your refer to this module to quickly get started with your project or clone it and use it as a starting place building your own module that uses MambaETL.
+We strongly recommend that your refer to this module to quickly get started with your project or clone it and use it as a starting point to building your own module that uses MambaETL.

-After you have added the MambaETL core module dependencies and configurations to your own reporting module, you can go ahead and deploy your module normally, all the MambaETL functionality will be available to your module.
+After you have added the MambaETL core module dependencies and configurations to your own reporting module, you can go ahead and deploy your module normally.
+All the MambaETL functionalities will be available to your module.

 ## **Setting up MambaETL: A technical deep dive**